Sri Lanka imposes power cuts as cash crisis deepens | Business

 Authorities in Sri Lanka are imposing rolling power cuts across the island nation as its deepening financial crisis leads to shortages of fuel and handicaps its power grid.

-Sri Lanka's Public Utilities Commission said it will shut off the country's grid for two hours on Tuesday, after a similar cut the day before.
-Electricity will be switched off on a rotating basis between regions between 4:30 pm and 10:30 pm, according to officials.
+Sri Lanka's Public Utilities Commission said it will shut off the country's grid for four and a half hours on Wednesday after two hours of power cut on Tuesday and Monday.
+Electricity will be switched off on a rotating basis between regions between 8:30 a.m. and 10:30 p.m., according to officials.

-The regulatory body said the state-owned Ceylon Electricity Board had requested permission for the cuts as fuel shortages had caused the loss of 541 MW to the national grid.
+The regulatory body said the state-owned Ceylon Electricity Board had requested permission for the cuts as fuel shortages had caused the loss of about 700 MW to the national grid.
 Over the last few weeks, Sri Lankans had experienced several sporadic power failures.

 In the past few days, many Sri Lankans have been forced to wait in long queues in the capital of Colombo and its suburbs to obtain fuel for their motorbikes and vehicles.
 Some fuel stations remained closed as they have not received new supplies.